Chapter III · revised 28 April 2026

 Book Value

-Based on the LLC's balance sheet: total assets minus total liabilities.
-Simplest and cheapest but often undervalues the business because it excludes goodwill, brand value, and customer relationships.
-Typically used for asset-heavy businesses (real estate, manufacturing).
+Total assets minus total liabilities, per the LLC's balance sheet.
+Simplest and cheapest, but often understates the business because it excludes goodwill, brand value, and customer relationships.
+Typically used for asset-heavy businesses.

 Payment terms matter as much as valuation.
-Requiring a lump-sum payment within 30 days may force remaining members to take on debt or sell assets.
-Installment payments over 12 to 36 months at the applicable federal rate give the LLC time to absorb the cost.
+A lump-sum payment within 30 days may force remaining members to take on debt or sell assets.
+Instalment payments over 12 to 36 months at the applicable federal rate give the LLC time to absorb the cost.
 Include a security interest (the departing member retains a lien on their former interest until fully paid) to protect the seller.

 Non-Compete and Confidentiality Provisions